-The recognition, accreditation and certification could be defined in many different ways, but generally, it refers to establishing a set of arrangements to make visible and value all learning outcomes (incl. knowledge, skills and competence) against clearly defined and quality-assured standards (Yang, 2016).
-Moreover, according to the ECTS users ́ guide "recognition of non-formal and informal learning - the process through which an institution certifies that the learning outcomes achieved and assessed in another context (non-formal or informal learning) satisfy (some or all) requirements of a particular programme, its component or qualification.
+The recognition, accreditation and certification of MOOCs could be defined in many different ways, but generally, it refers to establishing a set of arrangements to make visible and value all learning outcomes (incl. knowledge, skills and competence) against clearly defined and quality-assured standards (Yang, 2016).
+Moreover, according to the ECTS users' guide "recognition of non-formal and informal learning - the process through which an institution certifies that the learning outcomes achieved and assessed in another context (non-formal or informal learning) satisfy (some or all) requirements of a particular programme, its component or qualification".

-It is relevant to mention that recognition procedures are based on compatibility of learning outcomes rather than comparing the content.
-This should be mirrored in its open and flexible approach to recognition, aiming at making the lifelong learning a reality and education accessible for all.
+It is relevant to mention that recognition procedures are in reality based on compatibility of learning outcomes rather than comparing the content.
+However, some platforms and courses have translated their courses into an ECTS value beforehand, for example Open University.

 Proper recognition and accreditation procedures and certification can offer an educational solution for those who are not in a traditional setting, they can constitute an opportunity of virtual mobility or simply provide a chance of re-skilling or up-skilling employees.
-However, the adequate usage of those processes is yet to become a reality.
-The following sections of this paper will provide the insight in the international and European context of the issues of MOOC recognition, accreditation and certification along with outlining the key ones to face in the nearest future.
+However, the adequate usage of those processes is yet to become a reality, both due to inactivity as well as reluctance.